 So you have done some spearfishing and have enjoyed your time in the water and want to spend more time spearfishing and of course not wanting to get cold is a concern.
-Plus getting the right wetsuit is a great way to protect you from other elements you might encounter, for example, reefs, jellyfish and a potential nibble from your prey…that was a joke.
+Plus getting the right wetsuit is a great way to protect you from other elements you might encounter, for example, reefs, jellyfish, and a potential nibble from your prey…that was a joke.

 Maybe you have rented a wetsuit and now feel it’s time to invest in your own.
 This guide will help you decide which important things you should consider when buying a wetsuit for spearfishing and direct you to the best spearfishing wetsuit that fits your needs and budget.

 First, before we suggest our top recommendations, let’s take a look at several qualities you need to take note of.
-Such as thickness, style, material, fit and color.
+Such as thickness, style, material, fit, and color.

 This might sound obvious, but the thickness of a wetsuit you should consider depends greatly on where you are spearfishing.
 For example are you spearfishing for grouper off the beaches of Florida or are you going for a giant lingcod eighty feet down in Carmel, California?
-In most cases, Florida would require 1″ – 1.5″ mm wetsuit where Carmel would require a 5″ mm plus wetsuit for the cold water.
+In most cases, Florida would require a 1″ – 1.5″ mm wetsuit whereas Carmel would require a 5″ mm plus wetsuit for the cold water.
 Below will give you an idea of thickness to consider when buying a wetsuit.

 3 mm (0.12”) Spearfishing Wetsuits

 If the water is above 26C, then a 3 mm wetsuit is the best choice for going spearfishing.
 In other instances, if the temperature is above 26C, then you need a thinner spearfishing wetsuit.

 This thickness is great for waters with temperatures of about 10 to 26 degrees (10F to 79F).
 These types are also good choices for all-year-round use if you don’t stay in the water for too long, probably for up to an hour.